zoom/meetingbot-recall-sample/README.md

 4. Choose whether to list your app on the marketplace or not
 5. Click "Create"

 For more information, you can follow [this guide](https://dev.to/zoom/introducing-zoom-apps-33he) check out [this video series](https://www.youtube.com/playlist?list=PLKpRxBfeD1kGN-0QgQ6XtSwtxI3GQM16R) on how to create and configure these sample Zoom Apps.

+### Create your Zoom SDK App
+The Meeting Bot Starter Kit uses [Zoom Meeting SDK](https://developers.zoom.us/docs/meeting-sdk/) to join and record Zoom Meetings.

+In the [Zoom Developer Portal](https://marketplace.zoom.us/develop/create), create a Zoom Meeting SDK app for connectivity to Zoom Service:

+1. From the "Develop" drop-down choose "Build App"
+2. From the options available "Create" a "Meeting SDK" app type and follow the instructions
+3. In the resulting screen, click on "App Credential" from the sidebar to make note of "Client ID" and "Client Secret"

+> NOTE: You will need to add these credentials to Recall.ai dashboard

 ### Config: App Credentials